-If you have a query about any of the programme information provided, registered students should use the Ask a question button on the Student Portal, or the Contact Us web form page.
-You may also contact the RVC Programme Team by emailing DLP@rvc.ac.uk.
+If you have a query about any of the programme information provided, registered students should use the Ask a question button in the Student Portal, otherwise the Contact Us button should be used.

 Terminology:

 Module: Individual units of a programme are called module.
 Each unit is a self-contained, formally structured learning experience with a coherent and explicit set of learning outcomes and assessment criteria.